Donaldduck8/bluekit/README.md

 ### Cache

-In order to accelerate multiple installations of Bluekit, you can provide a file named ``scoop_cache.zip`` inside your bundled `.zip` file.
-This file will allow Scoop to avoid downloading the same programs repeatedly.
+In order to accelerate multiple installations of Bluekit, you can provide a folder named ``scoop_cache`` inside your bundled `.zip` file.
+This folder will allow Scoop to avoid downloading the same programs repeatedly.

-This file can be created by installing Bluekit with the `--keep-cache` argument (or enabling the corresponding option in the settings) and zipping up the contents of the `%USERPROFILE%\scoop\cache` folder after your first installation.
+This folder can be created by installing Bluekit with the `--keep-cache` argument (or enabling the corresponding option in the settings) and copying the contents of the `%USERPROFILE%\scoop\cache` folder after your first installation.

 ## FAQ